shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

 `Area of focus` of brain is like thumb of hand in front of u

+## immersion
+- teleport mind

+Immerse : altered time. fully `immersed` with mechanics while challenge and tension in balance  (anxiety vs boredom)

 ## Engagement
+mental or manual effort meets interactivity  (not in books)

 Psychological presence.
-According to his definition, engagement refers to the state in which individuals express their entire self  `Flow` / the `Zone` / `Immerse`: altered time. fully `immersed` with mechanics while challenge and tension in balance  (anxiety vs boredom)
+According to his definition, engagement refers to the state in which individuals express their entire self

+ `Flow` state / the `Zone`

 - primal forces
 - context depended